Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 - Draw attention to how these metadata enable longer term preservation of data (can refer to the module on data preservation and archiving for more information).
 - Using Resource 4, point out how the survey gets divided depending on the nationality of the respondent.
 Draw students' attention to how this categorization (through structural metadata) provides a broader picture through the segmentation of the universe.

+**Learning Activity:**

+- Questions to consider:
+    - What is the purpose of the metadata?
+    - What role does this metadata play in the data life cycle?
+    - How does the metadata ensure integrity and quality?

 ### Resources